adrianix2000/Projekt1_PAwChO/README.md

 </center>

 The goal of the project was to create a simple application that, based on the client's IP address, would display information about their time zone and current time and then deploying it in Docker.
+Application use external api's to [fetching public ip address](https://api.ipify.org/?format=json) and based on it [fetching timezone of a client](https://ipapi.co/timezone).
+To fetching external api's i use axios and for creating simple web server i use express.

 <center>